William Hoffman (United States Army): Early life and education

 William Hoffman Jr. was born in New York.
 He was the son of Lieutenant Colonel William Hoffman Sr., who fought in the War of 1812.
-He graduated from the United States Military Academy at West Point, New York and was commissioned a 2nd Lieutenant in the 6th U.S. Infantry on July 1, 1829.
+He graduated from the United States Military Academy at West Point, New York, and was commissioned a 2nd Lieutenant in the 6th U.S. Infantry on July 1, 1829.
 He was a classmate of Robert E. Lee.

 Early military career

 Hoffman's early military career was on the frontier.
 Between 1829 and 1836 he was stationed at either Jefferson Barracks in Missouri or Fort Leavenworth in Kansas.
 In 1832 he fought in the Black Hawk War.
-On November 16, 1836 he was promoted to 1st Lieutenant, 6th U.S. Infantry.
-Hoffman then moved south to Fort Jesup and Camp Sabine in Louisiana before fighting in the Second Seminole War from 1837–1842.
-On February 1, 1838 he was promoted to captain, 6th U.S. Infantry.
+On November 16, 1836, he was promoted to 1st Lieutenant, 6th U.S. Infantry.
+Hoffman then moved south to Fort Jesup and Camp Sabine in Louisiana before fighting in the Second Seminole War from 1837 to 1842.
+On February 1, 1838, he was promoted to captain, 6th U.S. Infantry.
 In 1842 he served in the Recruiting Service before being posted at Fort Smith in Arkansas.
 In 1846 he mustered volunteers into the military before his engagement in the Mexican–American War.

 During the war with Mexico between 1846 and 1847, Hoffman was engaged in the march through Chihuahua, the Siege of Vera Cruz, the Battle of Cerro Gordo, a skirmish at Amazoque, the Capture of San Antonio, the Battle of Contreras and the Battle of Churubusco, where he was wounded.
-On August 20, 1847 Hoffman was brevetted to major for gallant and meritorious conduct in the Battles of Contreras and Churubusco.
+On August 20, 1847, Hoffman was brevetted to major for gallant and meritorious conduct in the Battles of Contreras and Churubusco.
 He was also involved in the Battle of Molino del Rey, the Battle of Chapultepec, and the Assault and Capture of Mexico City.
-He was brevetted a lieutenant colonel on September 8, 1847 for his gallant and meritorious conduct in the Battle of Molino del Rey.
+He was brevetted a lieutenant colonel on September 8, 1847, for his gallant and meritorious conduct in the Battle of Molino del Rey.

 Between the war with Mexico and the Civil War Hoffman served on recruiting duty for two years before returning to the frontier.
 There he was garrisoned again at Fort Leavenworth and was promoted to major, 5th U.S. Infantry, on April 15, 1851.
 He returned to Jefferson Barracks in 1852 and was transferred back to the 6th U.S. Infantry the same year.
-From 1852–1854 he was garrisoned at Newport Barracks in Kentucky.
+From 1852 to 1854 he was garrisoned at Newport Barracks in Kentucky.
 He returned to the frontier in 1854 with his posting at Fort Laramie in the Dakota Territory.
 He was involved in the Sioux Expedition of 1855, the Utah Expedition of 1858 and the March to California the same year.
 Hoffman relocated to California for frontier duty in the Mojave Country and Benicia, California.
-On October 17, 1860 he was promoted to lieutenant colonel, 8th U.S. Infantry, and was transferred to San Antonio, Texas.
+On October 17, 1860, he was promoted to lieutenant colonel, 8th U.S. Infantry, and was transferred to San Antonio, Texas.